screeps/docs/source/contributed/caching-overview.md

 ### Memory

-The most common place to store cached data is in `Game.memory` (or just `Memory`).
-This is the only option for true persistance- anything stored in `Memory` is going to stay there until removed, so if a value is extremely expensive or most be saved this is the place to put it.
+The most common place to store cached data is in [Memory](/global-objects.html#Memory-object).
+This is the only option for true persistance- anything stored in [Memory](/global-objects.html#Memory-object) is going to stay there until removed, so if a value is extremely expensive or most be saved this is the place to put it.

-There are two major drawbacks `Memory`-
+There are two major drawbacks [Memory](/global-objects.html#Memory-object)-

-*   Space in `Memory` is limited to 2048kb of space.
+*   Space in [Memory](/global-objects.html#Memory-object) is limited to 2048kb of space.
-*   JSON.parse is run on the `Memory` string each tick it is accessed, which is more expensive the more data that is stored.
+*   JSON.parse is run on the [Memory](/global-objects.html#Memory-object) string each tick it is accessed, which is more expensive the more data that is stored.

-For these reasons it makes sense to limit what is placed in `Memory`.
+For these reasons it makes sense to limit what is placed in [Memory](/global-objects.html#Memory-object).

 ### Global